DrRoad/severe-weather-usa-app/pitch/pitch-severe-weather-app.md

 2. The estimation of what would be the best month to travel in this state
 3. The estimation of what would be the best (safest) state to travel during this month

-The app is available here : https://longwei.shinyapps.io/weather-shiny-app
+The app is available onn shinyapps : https://longwei.shinyapps.io/weather-shiny-app

 --- .class #id